As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6. Pain or Anxiety

-If you’re still asking yourself, ‘Why is my old dog walking in circles?’, the answer could be pain or anxiety.
+If nothing has resonated thus far, the answer could be pain or anxiety.
 Pain can also lead to anxiety which can become especially bad if your dog is the anxious type.

 How to diagnose: An old dog walking in circles and panting is likely to be anxious or in pain.
 Other signs of pain and anxiety are aggression, excessive barking, house soiling, agitation, growling, hiding, and shallow breathing.